Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/lighting/lights/light_attenuation.rst

    Lamp panel, falloff options highlighted.

-There are two main controls for light falloff for *Point* and *Spot* lamps.
+There are two main controls for light falloff for *Point* and *Spot* lamps:

 - The lamp *Falloff* type selector.
 - And the *Sphere* checkbox.